Lake Illawarra

 Residential development activity is lower than average in Lake Illawarra according to AreaSearch's national comparison of local real estate markets

-The average construction value of new properties is $386,000.
-This financial year, Lake Illawarra recorded $835,000 in commercial development approvals, reflecting its residential nature.
-Compared to the Rest of NSW, Lake Illawarra has 16.0% less building activity per person but ranks among the 86th percentile nationally.
-Recent construction consists of 23.0% detached houses and 77.0% medium and high-density housing, indicating a shift from the area's existing housing composition of 50.0% houses.
-With around 103 people per dwelling approval, Lake Illawarra shows characteristics of a low density area.
+The average expected construction cost value of new properties is $386,000.
+This year, Lake Illawarra has recorded $835,000 in commercial development approvals, reflecting its residential nature.
+Compared to the Rest of NSW, Lake Illawarra experiences 17.0% less building activity per person.
+Nationally, it ranks among the 86th percentile of areas assessed but has shown an acceleration in building activity recently.
+Recent construction comprises 23.0% detached houses and 77.0% medium to high-density housing, indicating a shift from the area's current housing composition, which is 50.0% houses.

 Frequently Asked Questions - Development